-The source of uncertainties in DA systems concern both the AC model and the satellite retrievals.
+Uncertainties in aerosol modeling using DA are driven by uncertainties in the AC models and in satellite retrievals.
 Uncertainties in aerosol models include uncertainties in the forcing data sets, particularly the large range of anthropogenic, biogenic, and biomass burning emission sources, uncertainties in the aerosol optical properties and their spatiotemporal variability, inaccuracies in the representation of the complex emission (e.g., at times satellite observations are not timely, especially smoke from fires which cannot be currently measured at night), deposition and aging processes which are strongly coupled with meteorology and chemistry (Ryder et al., 2019), the characterization of the variability of secondary organic aerosol optical properties (Tsigaridis et al., 2014), the representation of dust absorbing properties (Balkanski et al., 2021), inaccuracies in the observation operator used in the DA system (Liu et al., 2011, Tang et al., 2017, Cheng et al., 2019), discrepancies between satellite retrieval and its model equivalent due to use of distinct/limited aerosol models, and radiative transfer model assumptions.
 In addition, the impact of DA can diminish after 1-2 days.
 This is in part due to replacement of air masses but also because of emissions biases, such as persistence of fires releasing emissions at the same rate in the forecast period that dominate over the forecasting window (Ye et al., 2021).
 Satellite retrieval uncertainties include cloud contamination, radiometric calibration issues, the instrument information content (which varies with geometry configuration and is not always sufficient to properly separate the aerosol and the surface reflectance signal), the simplified assumptions used in the forward radiative transfer model, the representation of the surface anisotropy particularly over bright surfaces, and the low number of aerosol models which may fail to properly represent the diversity of aerosol physicochemical properties at global scale (Garrigues et al., 2022).

 A critical challenge in predicting PM{2.5} from an aerosol model and DA is related to the speciation of aerosols and a lack of vertical profile information from the imagers.
 Total AOD does not provide constraints on the model aerosol species.
 The application of the increments is generally weighted by a priori ratios between species mixing ratio provided by the background error covariance matrix.
 The role of DA in enhancing PM{2.5} prediction is envisioned to grow as advancements in satellite sensors and products occur.
-Specifically, an ability to separate AOD into fine mode and coarse mode, information on absorbing AOD, spectral AOD, Angstrom Exponent (AE) over land and ocean, Single Scattering Albedo (SSA), thermal infrared observations for dust, aerosol vertical distribution from lidar backscatter measurements should help to distinguish between aerosol species and to estimate their optical properties more accurately.
+Specifically, an ability to separate AOD into fine mode and coarse mode, information on absorbing AOD, spectral AOD, AE over land and ocean, SSA, thermal infrared observations for dust, and aerosol vertical distribution from lidar backscatter measurements should help to distinguish between aerosol species and to estimate their optical properties more accurately.
 At the outset, some of this information from satellites may be qualitative but opportunities exist to exploit the data and iterate between product development/enhancement and usage in the models.
-Additionally, assimilating clear-sky satellite radiance measurements is emerging as an alternative approach to assimilating aerosol products from satellites.
-Schemes that assimilate infrared radiance data have been applied successfully in operational weather forecast services.
-Following this strategy also in the visible was until recently impossible because of the heavy computational burden of radiative transfer computation including multiple scattering.
-The evolution of computing power has opened this path to be explored.